Decicus/DecAPI/readme.md

 - [Website (docs.decapi.me)](https://docs.decapi.me/)
 - [Repository of website (Decicus/DecAPI-Docs)](https://github.com/Decicus/DecAPI-Docs)

+## Bugs & reports
+If you find a bug or an issue, please create an issue in this repository.

+If it's a security issue and you'd like to contact me privately, please send me an email at <alex@thomassen.xyz>.

 ## Rate limits
 Certain routes may have rate limiting applied to them to prevent abuse.